megaspaz/testing/README.md

            ```

 - #### Write some cucumber!
 Enjoy!
-    In your top-level project directory, from the terminal, either:
+    Try the example in your top-level project directory, from the terminal, either:
     ```
     cucumber -p chrome
     ```